 This was my second time in Spain and, once again, I had an unbelievable time.
-Barcelona was everything I expected it to be as the cosmopolitan city – and more!
-From the: architecture, cheap food and drinks and warm weather – Barcelona definitely gave Madrid, Sevilla and Cadiz a run for their money as my favorite place in Spain (Canary Islands is on a different level!).
-I definitely will be back in Barcelona one day – most likely when Sagrada Família is finally complete.
+Barcelona was everything I expected it to be as the cosmopolitan city!
+From the: architecture, cheap food and drinks and warm weather – Barcelona definitely gave Madrid, Sevilla and Cadiz a run for their money as my favorite place in Spain.
+Canary Islands is on a different level, ya’ll!
+I’ll definitely be back in Barcelona one day – most likely when Sagrada Família is finally complete.

 Everything in Barcelona is easily accessible through their public transportation.
-If you’re going to be in Barcelona for a few days, I would recommend getting a travel card – which are available for 2, 3, 4, or 5 consecutive days and can be used unlimitedly on their public transportation.
-If you’re not going to be there long and don’t see the point in the travel card, I would recommend buying the T-10 card at the metro station – which allows you to ride their public transportation 10 times.
+If you’re going to be in Barcelona for a few days, I’d recommend getting a travel card – which are available for 2, 3, 4, or 5 consecutive days and can be used unlimitedly on their public transportation.
+If you’re not going to be there long and don’t see the point in the travel card, I’d recommend buying the T-10 card at the metro station.
+This card allows you to ride their public transportation 10 times.
 If you don’t want to ride the public transportation system, you can also take taxis for fairly cheap as well.
 There are taxis all over the city, so you won’t have any problems hailing one.

 Since my hostel was close to Plaça de Catalunya, I didn’t need to use public transportation as frequently – and decided to walk to most of the local landmarks.
 If walking and using public transportation isn’t your forte, you can also rent a bike for cheap.

 Barcelona, like other places in Spain, is known for their tortilla española, paella, tapas/pinxtos and sangria.
 All of their food and drink options are relatively cheap – so you don’t have to worry about all your money going towards food.
 If you read my first post about Barcelona, you’ll know that La Boqueria Market is the perfect place to go for fresh produce.
 It provides a preview of some of Barcelona’s best in one hub.